IRS presidential audit policy goes under spotlight

 By comparison, there were audits of Biden for the 2020 and 2021 tax years, said Andrew Bates, a White House spokesman.
 The first determined the Bidens were due an additional federal income tax refund, Bates said by emails.
 The second, for 2021, "found that they owed an additional $13, which could have been waived under IRS policy but they chose to pay."

-Democrats in Congress are responding by introducing legislation that would codify the IRS policy into law with more stringent requirements.
+On Thursday, Democrats in the House passed legislation that would codify the IRS policy into law with more stringent requirements.

+The legislation faced staunch opposition from Republicans and has little chance of becoming law in the final days of this Congress.
+But it is seen as a starting point for future efforts to bolster oversight of the presidency.

 Tax experts say the failure to launch the audit earlier is emblematic of a larger problem regarding the IRS' capacity to examine high-income taxpayers' returns — and a reminder of Trump as a norm-defying president.